 3. A premium sale will be held in connection with the Market Show of the Titus County Fair.
-The sale will be limited to 80% of eligible exhibitors in steers, hogs, broilers, lambs and goats to the maximum of 20 steers, 20 hogs, 20 broilers, 20 goats and 20 lambs.
+The sale will be limited to 80% of eligible exhibitors in steers, hogs, broilers, lambs, goats meat rabbits to the maximum of 20 steers, 20 hogs, 20 broilers, 20 lambs, 20 goats and 20 meat rabbits.
 In determining the 80%, we will round up if it is .5 or above and drop down if it is .4 or below.
-Rabbits will have 5 pens in the premium sale.
 Floral Design will have 2 lots in the premium sale and the next 5 lots in the silent auction.
 The Agri-Mechanic projects will have 10 premium lots in sale and 10 silent auction lots.
-The silent auction will begin at 1:00 p.m. on Saturday, October 2, 2021, and will end 15 minutes after the live auction.
+The silent auction will begin at 1:00 p.m. on Saturday, October 1, 2022, and will end 15 minutes after the live auction.
 Auction will start with Grand and Reserve Champions, Steers, Hogs, Broilers, Lambs, Goats, Ag-Mech, Rabbits and Floral Design.
 The remaining lots will rotate from year to year.
 Example starting in 2022 Steers, 2023 Hogs, 2024 Broiler, 2025 Lambs, 2026 Goats, 2027 Ag Mechianics, 2028 Meat Rabbits, 2029 Floral Design.

 4. Any and all of the requirements of the Texas Animal Health Commission will be met.